 But even with that troublesome Critical Reading section, I still thought I could score over 2100 - the kind of marks that most admitted students to top American colleges score.

 No sooner had I realized that big blunder than I got into a panic.
 So much that I wet my pants.
-The invigilator was kind enough to allow me to rub the answers from the answer booklet and transfer them to the relevant section.
+The invigilator was kind enough to allow me to rub my section 4 answers from the answer booklet and transfer them to the relevant section.
 But that of course worked against me as time is a determining factor in acing the exam.

 Wetting my pants was a pleasant feeling but afterwards, I was filled with a gloomy foreboding that I would score low marks in that first take of the SAT exam.
 That meant I had hurt my chances of getting into the selective colleges I was applying for admission.